JanavGandhi/Linear-Regression-E-commerce/README.md

 # Linear-Regression-E-commerce
-🧠 Customer Spending Prediction with Linear Regression \n This project builds a linear regression model to predict how much a customer will spend yearly, based on their activity data such as average session length, app usage, website usage, and membership length.
+🧠 Customer Spending Prediction with Linear Regression
+This project builds a linear regression model to predict how much a customer will spend yearly, based on their activity data such as average session length, app usage, website usage, and membership length.

 📊 Dataset
 https://www.kaggle.com/datasets/kolawale/focusing-on-mobile-app-or-website

 📈 Model Evaluation
 After training the linear regression model, the following metrics were reported:

 Mean Absolute Error (MAE): ~8.43